foodcoops/foodsoft/doc/SETUP_PRODUCTION.md

       foodsoft:latest  ./proc-start worker

-To also run the cronjobs, start the previous command but substituting `mail` with `cron`.
+To also run the cronjobs, start the previous command but substituting `worker` with `cron`.
 That should give you the ingredients for a production-setup.
 With the help of a front-end webserver doing ssl, of course.